mx-psi/tfg/text/CompSci/probabilistic_computation.md

 $$P\left(X = \ket{i}\right) = a_i \qquad (i = 1, \dots, N)$$
 :::

 Lastly, we state the allowed operations.
-For this we need the concept of computable number.
+For this we need the technical concept of computable number.

 :::{.definition}
-A real number $r \in \RR$ is a *computable number* if TODO
+A real number $r \in \RR$ is a *computable number* if the function that given $n$ outputs the n-th bit of $r$ can be computed.

+It is *polynomial time computable* if this function can be computed in time polynomial in $n$.
 :::

+Clearly, the set of computable numbers is countable and thus there exists uncomputable numbers.
+The restriction to computable numbers is not too strict though since the set of computable numbers is dense.

 :::{.definition}
 Let $n,m\in \mathbb{N}$.